brianjohnson21/CryptoMarket/README.md

         .bind(to: self.titleLabel.rx.text)
         .disposed(by: self.disposeBag)
 ```
-`ViewControllers` can later connect to observables as well, for example:
+`ViewControllers` can also connect to observables as well, for example:

 ```swift
     let output = self.viewModel.transform(input: ViewModel.Input())